coreybrown89/wp-theme-boilerplate-gulp/README.md

 - Lint JS files
 - Compress JS

 The theme itself isn't doing anything fancy.
+No styles are added actually.
 It just has all the files that I need and use regularly.

 ## Install